meltoner/agrofelis/components/implement-2-degrees-rotating-mount/readme.md

 ![fabricated c](_figures/implement-2-degrees-rotating-mount-26-fabricated-c.jpg)

-## Implement mount components and indicative suppliers
+## Implement Mount Components and Indicative Suppliers

 The following table lists the individual components employed for manufacturing the Agrofelis two degrees of freedom rotating implement mount.
-The index table includes moreover the product URL, the indicative supplier, as well as the unit price total Amount.
+The index table includes moreover the product URLs, the indicative suppliers, as well as unit prices and total cost estimates.

 <div align="center">